Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

-We briefly recall some notions from the theory of geometric structures and construct new minimal immersions into $\textrm{Gr}^+(2,4)$, the Grassmanian of timelike planes in $\mathbb{R}^{2,2}$.
-Baraglia developed the correspondence between projective structures and minimal immersions in his thesis \cite{bar}, and Alessandrini and Li furthered this connection for AdS structures in \cite{Qiongo}.
-We are essentially inputting our new structures into their framework.

-\textbf{7.1 A rapid review of geometric structures.} We give our definitions in terms of flat bundles.
+This completes the proof of Theorem \ref{bigguy} for complete finite volume hyperbolic manifolds.
+The general case is now a consequence of Lemma \ref{lem:selberg}. \end{subsection} \end{section} \begin{section}{Maximal immersions in the Grassmanian} We briefly recall some notions from the theory of geometric structures and construct new maximal immersions into $\textrm{Gr}^+(2,4)$, the Grassmanian of timelike planes in $\mathbb{R}^{2,2}$.
+Baraglia developed the correspondence between projective structures and maximal immersions in his thesis \cite{bar}, and Alessandrini and Li furthered this connection for AdS structures in \cite{AL}.
+We are essentially inputting our new structures into their framework. \begin{subsection}{A rapid review of geometric structures} We give our definitions in terms of flat bundles.
 A \textit{geometry} is a pair $(G,X)$ with $G$ a Lie group and $X$ a manifold endowed with a transitive and effective action of $G$.
-Given a $C^\infty$ manifold $M=\tilde{M}/\Gamma$ and a representation $\rho: \Gamma\to G$, we consider the flat bundle $X_\rho$.
+Given a $C^\infty$ manifold $M=\tilde{M}/\Gamma$ with $\dim M = \dim X$ and a representation $\rho: \Gamma\to G$, we consider the flat bundle $X_\rho$.

 \begin{defn} A section of $X_\rho$ is \textit{transverse} if the associated $\rho$-equivariant map is a local diffeomorphism. \end{defn}